In today’s modern business landscape, adaptability is quickly becoming the most important leadership trait.

 Embracing change is essential to constant innovation which can move businesses ahead of competitors and result in larger slices of market share.
 This is why as learning and communicating methods continue to shift, management styles need different approaches.

 Modern managers actively seek out change and evaluate the lessons that they can take from it in order to position their business to take better advantage of it.
 Examples of this include things like automation and artificial intelligence.
 If a business can learn how to leverage technology capabilities, it could use these to create seamless workflows that save employees time, which can then be spent on developing other areas of the business.
+For instance, automating routine and error-prone tasks like tracking and reporting business expenses can help shorten reimbursement cycles and help the business close books on-time.

 On the other hand, a traditional leader who shies away from change and aims to protect the workforce from it could end up losing money, losing market share and falling behind the adaptability curve of competitors.